abbosjon99/abbosjon99/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=abbosjon99&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)

 ### About Me:
-I'm a dedicated software engineer currently pursuing a Bachelor's degree in Software Engineering at 42 Warsaw, with a strong foundation in architectural design from my previous studies.
+I'm a dedicated software engineer currently learning Software Engineering at 42 Warsaw, with a strong foundation in architectural design from my previous studies.
 I have a passion for developing web applications, and desktop applications and solving complex algorithmic problems.
 My technical skills include proficiency in languages such as C, C++, Python, Bash, and C#, along with experience in using technologies like Django, FastAPI, PostgreSQL, Bootstrap, HTML, CSS, JavaScript, and Docker.

 I have hands-on experience working on various projects, including developing a news website using Django and Docker, implementing efficient sorting algorithms in C, and creating interactive desktop games in C#.
 Additionally, I have practical experience in the field of civil engineering, which has honed my project management and problem-solving skills.